pangteckchun/container-dev/containers-notes.md

 1. `Systemd-nspawn` introdued in 2010 in Linux systems.
 Fully virtualize process tree, fiesystem, users, host and domain name.
 Processes cannot communicate aceoss containers.
 May run system services managed by `systemd`.

 ---

+### Container Standards & Runtimes ###
+1. Containers - allows shipping of application code along with its dependencies all packaged in a box, with a standard to "unbox" and execute it in different isolated environments.
+This ensures maximum portability and flexibility for quick feedback loop for code-to-deploy demands.

+1. Standardization amongst containers frameworks and runtimes, has been lacking.
+Evolved now into 2 common standards: App Container (`appc`) and Open Container Initiative (`OCI`).
+Gradual convergence from App Container --> Open Container Initiative.

+#### `appc` ####
+1. Introduced in 2014 by CoreOS, Google and Redhat.

+1. Defines its own Application Container Image (`ACI`) format for container images.

+1. `appc` aims to speed up design and deployment of containers while ensuring integrity through crypto signatures.

+1. Provides the following aspects to manage the container lfecycle:
+- App Container Image (`ACI`)
+- App Container Image Discovery
+- App Conainer Pod
+- App Container Executor (`ACE`)

+#### `OCI` ####
+1. Introduced in 2015 by Docker and other leaders.

+1. `OCI` provides the following aspects:
+- **Runtime Specification** -  defines how to run a container bundle that is unpacked on disk.
+- **Image Format Specification** - defines the OCI Image Format that includes a manifest, a set of filesytem layers, a config file and an optional image index.

+### Container Runtimes ###
+1. Fundamentals: Container runtimes are responsible to provide an environment supporting basic operations with images and the running containers, that is both configurable and consistent;
+Regardless of the underlying infrastructure - whether an on-prem Data Center or a Cloud Infrastructure as a Service (IaaS), containers’ behavior is expected to be the same, thus allowing users to develop and test containers on any system across all tiers - from development to production.

+1. Different container runtimes:
+- `runc` - limited capabilities.
+- `containerd` - designed to run as en embedded daemon of a more robust container management system; not used directy by end users; used in Docker engine, Kubernetes, GKE etc; utilizes `runc`.
+Open-sourced by Docker
+- `Docker` - most robust but also complex.
+Uses `LXC` initially as its runtime but has developed and open-sourced `libcontainer` to replace `LXC`.
+Leverages
+See architecture:
+-- **Docker client** - CLI tool; runs docker commands against a Docker daemon host.
+-- **Docker host** - `dockerd` responsible for building, running, and distributing Docker containers.
+A daemon can act alone, or interact with other daemons to manage distributed Docker services across multiple Docker hosts clustered together.
+It listens for Docker API requests from the Docker client and manages Docker objects such as images, containers, networks, and volumes.
+-- **Docker registries** - popular public ones: Docker Hub, quay (K8S).
+Can be private and self hosted too.
+-- **Latest - Docker Desktop** - all in one installer for all docker components.
+- `rkt` - developed by CoreOS; implements the `appc` specification.
+Interoperable with Docker Hub and docker based images.
+No longer maintained by Cloud Native Computing Foundation.
+- `CRI-O` - a lightweight alternative to using Docker or rkt as the runtimes for Kubernetes.
+The CRI-O runtime has been optimized for Kubernetes.
+CRI-O also supports container security.
+Not intended to be used by end-users too, like `containerd`.

+---